sgissinger/eleventy-plugin-i18n-gettext/README.md

 #### obj
 Type: `obj`

-A simple object which properties will be used as variables from [`template literals/string interpolation`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+A simple object which properties will be used as variables for [`template literals/string interpolation`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 ### `i18n._d(locale, format, date)`